guillermooo/sublime-undocs/source/file_management/projects.rst

 :ref:`fm-goto-anything` and project-wide Goto Definition.

-There is always an active project, even if you haven't created one.
+There is always an active project, even if you haven't created or opened one.
-This is called an *Anonymous Project* and limited in functionality.
+In this situation,
+you are working with an *anonymous project*, which has limited functionality.
 New windows always use an anonymous project when they first open.